 - In client-server communication, the HTTP response should be cacheable so that when required cached copy can be used which in turn enhances the scalability and performance of the server.

 - The fourth constraint is the uniform interface which allows client-server interaction to be easily understood.
 This constraint is further divided into four sub-constraints as:

 - Each message is easily understood and is self-descriptive.

 - Hypermedia, which is defined as the text with hyperlinks and when clicked, it moves to another application state.

 - Client-server communication should be done on a layered system and thus the client should only have knowledge about the intermediate level with which communication is being done,

 Q #10) What is a ‘Resource’?

-Just like the ‘Object’ instance, we have learned in object orient programming Language, in the same way, ‘Resource’ is defined as an object of a type which can be an image, HTML file, text data, and any type of dynamic data.
+Answer: Just like the ‘Object’ instance, we have learned in Object Orient Programming Language, in the same way, ‘Resource’ is defined as an object of a type which can be an image, HTML file, text data, and any type of dynamic data.
 There are varieties of representation formats available in order to represent a resource.